Frequently Asked Questions

-No. The only charges you could incur would be the normal fees charged by your mobile service provider for receiving text messages.
+No. The only charges you might incur are the normal fees charged by your wireless provider for receiving text messages.

-A UT Alert message will be sent when there is a situation on or near our campus that could impact the safety of our campus community or its normal operations, i.e. a large-scale gas leak, fire, or hazardous material spill.
+A UT Alert message will be sent when there is a situation on campus that can impact safety and disrupt regular campus operations.

 No. UT Alert will not be used to deliver any kind of advertising content, and mobile numbers will never be given to any third party.